Post-Norm can Resharpen Attention: Introduction

 Therefore, we can gain insights on the reasoning processes of LLM agents by studying how models with similar architecture learn to play games.
 In the present work, we focus on the most fundamental skill an agent playing a game as simple as tic-tac-toe or as complex as go has to acquire: tell which board positions are not yet taken.

 We abstract this task as the Set Complement Task, introduced in Subsection \ref{subsection:set complement task}: given an input sequence of tokens without repetition, the model has to output a uniform distribution on the tokens absent from the input sequence.
-Note that we aim for more that top-1 accuracy, that is for the model to predict as most probable next token one that is missing from the input: such a basic component has to be learnt free from bias.
+Note that we aim for more that top-1 accuracy, that is for the model to predict as most probable next token one that is missing from the input: such a basic component has to be learnt free from bias, that is, without predicting one valid token more often than the other.

 Our theoretical contribution is Theorem \ref{theorem:bounds and length generalization}: a characterization of single-layer, attention-only, uniform attention models that can learn the task.
 First of all, we give tight bounds for the embedding and value dimensions required of the model.
 Second, we show that if the model can solve the task on input sequences of length 1 and 2, then it can solve the task for input sequences of any lengths, albeit at reduced precision.